 The shares of common stock underlying restricted stock awards typically vest over a four-year period.
 The shares of common stock are recorded in stockholders' equity as they vest.

-The following table summarizes the Company's restricted stock activity under the 2019 Plan and 2016 Plan since December 31, 2019:
+The following table summarizes the Company's restricted stock award activity during the year ended December 31, 2022: